ハタチ基金

 Outline

-(currently four of them) that was established in cooperation with the Nippon Foundation, aiming to support the children in the disaster-stricken area till they reach “hatachi” or 20 years old in Japanese language.
+ActivitiesThe Hatachi Fund is aiming to support the children in the disaster-stricken area during a 20years from 2011.”hatachi” or 20 years old in Japanese language.

 Possible support activities include:

-(1) To provide disaster orphans and other children living in the disaster-affected areas with mental support and support for coursework study and carrier education.
+(1) To provide children living in the disaster-affected areas with mental support and support for coursework study and carrier education.

 (2) To provide financial support for their living and education.